kevin56348/kevin56348/README.md

 ## Experience

 Spring 22', 23' Teaching Assistant of 2050413, Principle of Computer Organization Lab.
 Fall 23', 24' Teaching Assistant of 305040I, Curriculum Project of Computer Organization.
 Fall 23', 24' Teaching Assistant of 2240001, Digital Logic.

 ## Education

+### University of Science and Technology Beijing - Beijing, China (2021-2025)

+*B.Eng. in Computer Science and Technology*
+*B.A. in English*

+### Beihang University (2025-today)

-2021-today Computer Science, School of Computer and Communication Engineering, USTB, China.
+Major in Computer Science and Technology, School of Computer Science and Engineering.

-2021-today English Language and Literature, School of Foreign Studies, USTB, China.

 ## Awards

 National Scholarship.

-2 * The People’s Scholarship, First Class.
+Outstanding Graduates of Colleges and Universities in Beijing.